Psychological and Behavioural Sciences

 Subject Requirements

-You will need A levels/IB Higher Levels (or the equivalent) in:
+You will need A levels/IB Higher Levels (or the equivalent) in at least one of the following subjects:

 Admissions Process